 Hours of Operation for Those in Need of Clothing:

-First Presbyterian Church Clothes Closet works together with several community service organizations including the Salvation Army, Safe House, Hope Haven Ministries, American Red Cross and Hay House by providing clothing to people with special needs or during difficult times in their lives.
+First Presbyterian Church Clothes Closet works together with several community service organizations including the Salvation Army, Safe House, Hope Haven Ministries, and the American Red Cross by providing clothing to people with special needs or during difficult times in their lives.